Be-Secure/BeSman/README.md

 This is useful when,

 1. A value for a variable has to be changed for the current environment.
-2. A new terminal is opened.
+2. Reflecting values in a new terminal session.

 This command only works when an environment is installed.